Tips to Grow Your Running Instagram Page

 4. Post quality photos and videos

-A blurry, out of focus, or pixelated photos make it difficult for you to send a clear message.
-To keep your followers engaged and interested in what you have to share you will want to keep your photos and videos crisp, clear, and well lit.
+Blurry, out-of-focus, or pixelated photos make it difficult for you to send a clear message.
+To keep your followers engaged and interested in what you have to share, you will want to keep your photos and videos crisp, clear, and well lit.
 People want to know what they are seeing and the quality of the image will enhance engagement.

 5. Use an editing app

-Sometimes the natural lighting just doesn’t go your way, especially if you are training for a race in the winter where many places may not see the sunlight until summer!
-To make your photos pop use Instagrams own filters or photo editing apps, like Snapseed, to help you enhance the image and color of your photos.
+Sometimes the natural lighting just doesn’t go your way, especially if you are training for a race in the winter when many places may not see the sunlight until summer!
+To make your photos pop use Instagram’s own filters or photo editing apps, like Snapseed, to help you enhance the image and color of your photos.

 6. Tag appropriately

 Once you have your unique and high-quality photo or video ready for posting on Instagram, start tagging (up to 20 in total)!
-Begin with brands you might be wearing, then move onto races you might be training for, then tag popular reposting running pages.
+Begin with brands you might be wearing, then move on to races you might be training for, then tag popular reposting running pages.
 This is where your photos can go viral.
-If you tag a brand or reposting running page that likes your photo, they may repost it giving you credit where more eyes will see your image and come back to your page to see more.
+If you tag a brand or repost a running page that likes your photo, they may repost it giving you credit where more eyes will see your image and come back to your page to see more.

 7. Add your location

-When you post your photo or video, you have the option to include the location.
+When you post your photo or video, you can include the location.
 This is an important feature to add because people will be able to search for photos by location and yours may be the eye-catching one they like.

 8. Write engaging captions

-Captions are where you can go into detail about the description behind the image.
+Captions are where you can detail the description behind the image.
 You want to talk about what the photo is capturing, or your planned workout that day, or how you are feeling that day.
-The captions want to engage the reader and ways to do that are to be truthful, witty, motivating, but mostly authentic.
+The captions want to engage the reader and ways to do that are to be truthful, witty, motivating, but most authentic.
 If you have good running days, celebrate them.
 If you have tough days, share that too.
 If you are suffering from an injury, use the platform to share your concerns.
 Regardless if you think you are alone, you won’t be, someone is going through what you are and that is the awesomeness of the platform to interact.
-In conclusion, including a call to action to your followers.
-This means asking them to tag a friend or answering a question.
-Higher engagement leads to your post being seen more times in the news feed based on Instagrams algorithm.
+In conclusion, include a call to action to your followers.
+This means asking them to tag a friend or answer a question.
+Higher engagement leads to your post being seen more times in the news feed based on Instagram’s algorithm.